harvester/harvester/deploy/charts/harvester/README.md

 #### Notes

-- Use the existing KubeVirt/CDI/Longhorn Service.
+- Use the existing KubeVirt/Longhorn Service.

-    If you have already prepared the KubeVirt, CDI or Longhorn, you can disable these installations in this chart.
+    If you have already prepared the KubeVirt or Longhorn, you can disable these installations in this chart.

     ```bash
     $ helm install harvester harvester --namespace harvester-system \
         --set kubevirt.enabled=false --set kubevirt-operator.enabled=false \
-        --set cdi.enabled=false --set cdi-operator.enabled=false \
         --set longhorn.enabled=false
     ```